Isaac Paredes Player Props: Rays vs. Athletics

 Isaac Paredes At The Plate

-- Among the qualified batters in MLB, he ranks 60th in batting average, 94th in on-base percentage, and 36th in slugging.
+- Among qualifying hitters in MLB play, he ranks 55th in batting average, 71st in on-base percentage, and 36th in slugging.

-- In four of seven games this season (57.1%), Paredes has reached safely via hit, and that includes multiple hits twice.
+- This season, Paredes has recorded at least one hit in five of eight games (62.5%), and had multiple hits twice.

-- He has hit a long ball in two of seven games played this year, and in 8.7% of his plate appearances.
+- He has gone deep in two of eight games played this season, and in 7.4% of his plate appearances.

-- Paredes has driven in a run in three games this season (42.9%), including one multiple-RBI game.
+- Paredes has driven in a run in four games this year (50.0%), including two games with multiple runs batted in.

-- He has scored at least once three times this year (42.9%), including one multi-run game.
+- He has scored at least once three times this season (37.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.